Expert Insights: Calcium Tablets for Women's Health

 Avoiding Calcium Absorption Inhibitors

-Synergistic Nutrients for Better Calcium Utilisation
+Nutrients that Work Well Together for Better Calcium Use

 Magnesium, vitamin K, and vitamin D all support calcium metabolism.
 Many bone health supplements now include these nutrients together.
 Getting adequate protein also supports bone health—your bones are about 50% protein by volume.